 Our smiles have been built to last.
 With a simple smile, everything can change.
-According to the study, a white and evenly spaced teeth make people not only attractive, but is also a sign of good health.
+According to the study, white and evenly spaced teeth make people not only attractive but is also a sign of good health.
 Healthy teeth are very important to your self-image and health.
 As a matter of fact, tooth enamel, which is the outer surface of our teeth is the hardest substance in the human body, can withstand the wear and tear of the environment.

 In this world full of external factors, we are enticed with unhealthy foods and unhealthy habits.
 We are exposing our teeth to a variety of bad habits.
 We do not realize how risky these activities are until you caught yourself having cracked teeth.
 Dealing with this kind of problem can be challenging.
-Of course, you can’t attend to meetings or go to malls, or see your friends this weekend.
+Of course, you can’t attend meetings or go to malls, or see your friends this weekend.
 In short, you are more likely to cancel your activities because of this embarrassing condition.

 A Closer Look at the Causes

-- Trauma to Teeth: An isolated incident such as an accident resulting in trauma to the teeth, biting to an olive bone or pit, may also result to cracks.
+- Trauma to Teeth: An isolated incident such as an accident resulting in trauma to the teeth, biting to an olive bone or pit, may also result in cracks.
 Even though any tooth can be affected by a crack, the most common to fracture are mandibular molars.

 - Heavily extensive decay or restored teeth: These can also be the subject to crack.
-According to the study, many physical, iatrogenic, and morphologic factors like deep grooves, poor cavity preparation and design, improper selection of restorative materials, and pronounced intraoral temperature fluctuation influence posterior teeth to an incomplete fracture.
+According to the study, many physical, iatrogenic, and morphologic factors like deep grooves, poor cavity preparation, and design, improper selection of restorative materials, and pronounced intraoral temperature fluctuation influence posterior teeth to an incomplete fracture.

 - Don’t Chew Hard Objects.
 Your teeth are made up of dentin and enamel.
-According to the study, when you chew ice, pens, or unpopped popcorn kernels, you are putting a heavy pressure on your teeth, and therefore you are at risk of wearing down the enamel, which would lead to chips or cracks.
+According to the study, when you chew ice, pens, or unpopped popcorn kernels, you are putting heavy pressure on your teeth, and therefore you are at risk of wearing down the enamel, which would lead to chips or cracks.
 When the dentin is exposed, and your enamel is chipped, you may experience tooth sensitivity.

 - Gum Diseases.
 One of the most common gum diseases is the periodontal diseases, which is the inflammation of the gums that gradually destroys your natural teeth.
-As the condition progresses, the supporting tissue of the gum, and the bone that holds the teeth may deteriorate.
-If it is left untreated, it may lead to cracked tooth or loss.
+As the condition progresses, the supporting tissue of the gum and the bone that holds the teeth may deteriorate.
+If it is left untreated, it may lead to a cracked tooth or loss.

 - Large fillings and Cavities.
 When you have large fillings in your teeth, fill that up because it can weaken your tooth causing it to crack.